oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 ## ##subsec Common Parameters for Hierarchical Transformations

-The parameter lists defined in the following subsections have three mandatory parameters and one optional parameter in common.
+The parameter lists defined in the following subsections have three mandatory parameters in common.

 The recursive hierarchy is defined by a parameter pair $(H,Q)$, where $H$ and $Q$ MUST be specified as the first and second parameter.
 Here, $H$ MUST be an expression of type `Collection(Edm.EntityType)` starting with `$root` that has no multiple occurrences of the same entity. $H$ identifies the collection of node entities forming a recursive hierarchy based on an annotation of their common entity type with term `RecursiveHierarchy` with a `Qualifier` attribute whose value MUST be provided in $Q$.
 The property paths referenced by `NodeProperty` and `ParentNavigationProperty` in the `RecursiveHierarchy` annotation must be evaluable for the nodes in the recursive hierarchy, otherwise the service MUST reject the request.
 The `NodeProperty` is denoted by $q$ in this section.

 The third parameter MUST be a data aggregation path $p$ with single- or collection-valued segments whose last segment MUST be a primitive property.
 The node identifier(s) of an instance $u$ in the input set are the primitive values in $γ(u,p)$, they are reached via $p$ starting from $u$.
 Let $p=p_1/…/p_k/r$ with $k≥0$ be the concatenation where each sub-path $p_1,…,p_k$ consists of a collection-valued segment that is preceded by zero or more single-valued segments, and either $r$ consists of one or more single-valued segments or $k≥1$ and ${}/r$ is absent.
 Each segment can be prefixed with a type cast.

-The recursive hierarchy to be processed can also be defined on a subset $H'$ of $H$.
-For this case a non-empty sequence $S$ of transformations MAY be specified as an optional parameter whose position varies from transformation to transformation and is given below.
-In general, let $H'$ be the output set of the transformation sequence $S$ applied to $H$, or $H'=H$ if $S$ is not specified.
-The transformations in $S$ MUST be listed in [section ##TransformationsProducingaSubset] or [section ##HierarchicalTransformationsProducingaSubset] or be service-defined bound functions whose output set is a subset of their input set.
-The start nodes of the hierarchies $(H',Q)$ and $(H,Q)$ may differ.
-For example, if the [standard definition of start node](#RecursiveHierarchy) is in force, a node in $H'$ whose parent exists in $H$ but lies outside $H'$ counts as a start node in $(H',Q)$.
+Some parameter lists allow as optional fourth or fifth parameter a non-empty sequence $S$ of transformations.
+The transformations in $S$ will be applied to the node collection $H$, they MUST be listed in [section ##TransformationsProducingaSubset] or [section ##HierarchicalTransformationsProducingaSubset] or be service-defined bound functions whose output set is a subset of their input set.

 ## ##subsec Hierarchical Transformations Producing a Subset